Wolverine971/9takes/src/blog/people/celebrities/Jon-Stewart.md

 ---
-title: 'Jon Stewart: The Enneagram Type 7 Entertainer in Action'
+title: 'Jon Stewart: The Enneagram type 7 Entertainer in Action'
 description: 'Why Jon Stewart appears to be a type 7'
 author: 'DJ Wayne'
 date: '2023-03-09'